European shares fall, hit by weak earnings and banks

 LONDON/MILAN, Jan 28 European shares fell on Thursday as disappointing earnings from Roche weighed on the healthcare sector and euro zone banks also came under pressure.

-Roche dropped 4.1 percent after 2015 net profit from the Swiss drugmaker fell short of expectations and the company's forecast of an improvement this year met a sceptical market response.
+Roche dropped 4 percent after 2015 net profit from Swiss drug maker fell short of expectations in 2015 and the company's forecast of an improvement this year met a sceptical market response.
 Its dividend also disappointed.

 Analysts at Deutsche Bank said Roche had been weighed down by its diagnostics business, high tax and foreign exchange effects.
-However, it reiterated its buy rating on the stock, saying underlying results were of good quality.
+It however reiterated its buy rating on the stock saying underlying results were of good quality.

 Euro zone banks were down 3.5 percent, with several Italian lenders being suspended "limit down" for the second time in as many days.